-Everyone who uses a Mac needs one of the best Mac antivirus programs, whether that program is free or paid.
+Every Mac user needs one of the best Mac antivirus programs, although that program may be free to use.

-Sorry to say so, but we're long past the days when Apple could claim in its TV ads that Macs never get infected.
-The last few years have seen an onslaught of notorious Mac malware, such as Shlayer, Proton and KeRanger.
-And today's Macs are absolutely plagued by adware, scareware and potentially unwanted programs.
+We're long past the time when Apple reasonably could claim that Macs never get infected with malware.
+The last few years have seen a steady rise in Mac malware, and the numbers keep growing.
+Today's Macs are also plagued by adware, scareware and other potentially unwanted programs.

 - Best antivirus software: Protect your PC with free or paid programs